mbernste/mbernste.github.io/_posts/2024-11-16-Art_of_War_part1.md

 **Draw them in with the prospect of gain, take them by confusion.**

-* Here again, Sun Tzu emphasizes the use of deception, but goes a bit further.
-Rather than simply deceiving your opponent with false information, here he emphasizes using your opponents emotions against them.
-That is, you should use your opponent’s greed against them.
-That is, to bait them.
+* Here again, Sun Tzu emphasizes the use of deception, but he goes a bit further with this line of thinking.
+Rather than simply deceiving one's opponent with false information, here he emphasizes leveraging one's opponent's _natural emotional responses_ against them.
+Here specifically, that emotion is greed; one should use greed to bait one's opponent.
-The phrase, “take them by confusion” emphasizes the critical point in time when your opponent realizes that their reality is false.
-It is in that critical moment of time that you have an advantage and need to strike decisively.
+The phrase, “take them by confusion” emphasizes the critical point in time when your opponent realizes that their understanding of reality is incorrect.
+It is in that critical moment of realization, and confusion, that you possess an advantage and should strike decisively.

 **When they are fulfilled, be prepared against them; when they are strong, avoid them.**